Joeeazy/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 What are differences between var, const and let

+    var is function-scoped, let is block-scoped, and const also creates block-scoped variables but cannot be reassigned.

 What are all the data types available in JavaScript

+    JavaScript has several data types including primitive types like strings, numbers, booleans, null, undefined, and symbols, as well as non-primitive types like objects and functions.

 How to use the if, if ... else statements

+    These are conditional statements used for decision making in code execution. if checks a condition, and if it's true, executes a block of code. else is used for executing code when the if condition is false.

 How to use comments

+    Comments in JavaScript are used to explain code and make it more readable.
+They are ignored by the JavaScript engine.
+Single-line comments start with //, and multi-line comments are wrapped between /* and */.

 How to affect values to variables

+    Values are assigned to variables using the assignment operator =.

 How to use while and for loops

+    while loops execute a block of code repeatedly while a specified condition is true. for loops execute a block of code a specified number of times.

 How to use break and continue statements

 What is a function and how do you use functions